The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 Blanket Sizes

-Using the recommended hook, 5.5 mm / I/9, the following are the chain counts if you want to aim for a certain size.
-However, if you want to customize to something not listed below, chain so the count is an even number such as 100, 102, 130 and etc.
+Using the recommended hook, 5.5 mm / I/9, the following are the chain counts if you want to aim for a specific size.
+However, if you want to customize to something not listed below, chain so the count is an even number, such as 100, 102, 130 etc.

-Most crocheters don’t factor in the hangover of a bedspread that is called the ‘drape’.
-I have given you the information in chain counts so you can do drape and know what the average is for achieving this.
+Most crocheters don’t factor in the hangover of a bedspread called the ‘drape’.
+I have given you the information in chain counts so you can drape and know the average for achieving this.

-I have left you the average length of a blanket for sizing as well.
+I have also left you the average length of a blanket for sizing.
 Of course, you can customize.

 The chain counts given are for the 5.5 mm / I/9 hook.
-I don’t know the chain counts if you opt to use a different size hook.
+I don't know if the chain counts if you use a different size hook.

 - Baby sized blankets, chain 110.
 (36” long)